ucsb-cs48-w20/gauchoshare/README.md

 ## Known Problems

-* App currently allows user to create multiple profiles in the SetUpActivity file
 * Search functionality only works when User searches the EXACT keywords of the item they are looking for
+* Profile image upload does not crop to fit the ImageView provided

 ## Contributing